-Our research team addresses ecology and conservation in rivers and lakes around the world with a focus on the organism-ecosystem interface.
+Our research team addresses ecology and conservation in rivers and lakes around the world, with a focus on the organism-ecosystem interface.
 We study the many ways in which animals affect ecosystem productivity and nutrient dynamics, and conversely how ecosystem structure and functioning influence the diversity and ecology of animals.
 We have a special interest in freshwater fisheries, with emphasis on the Adirondack Mountains (New York) and developing nations.

 Click on an image to learn more about each project.

 - 1/25/2017: New paper out by post-doc Allison Moody and the Great Lakes connectivity team: Pet Project or Best Project?
 Online Decision Support Tools for Prioritizing Barrier Removals in the Great Lakes and Beyond

 - 10/2016: What Can Snails Tell Us About Water Quality?
 Pete answers that question and talks about field work on Lake Tanganyika via The Nature Conservancy's Cool Green Science blog